Bryce-MW/paste/README.md

 ## Compiling
 Compilation is very simple since this is just one file.
 I use clang to compile.
 It's probably possible to cross compile for macOS on some other platform if you know the right flags.
-Anyway, just run `clang paste.m -framework AppKit -framework CoreFoundation -o paste`.
-This will output a `./paste` binary that you can install or do whatever else you want with.
+Anyway, just run `clang paste.m -framework AppKit -framework CoreFoundation -o taste`.
+This will output a `./taste` binary that you can install or do whatever else you want with.

 ## Using
-To run, use `paste` which shows all of the paste types found on your clipboard.
-Specify the type to get it `paste public.utf8-plain-text` or `paste public.rtf`.
-If you want to get all types, use `--all` or `-a`: `paste --all`.
+To run, use `taste` which shows all of the paste types found on your clipboard.
+Specify the type to get it `taste public.utf8-plain-text` or `taste public.rtf`.
+If you want to get all types, use `--all` or `-a`: `taste --all`.
 More than one argument is not supported.
 That's about all there is to it.

 ## License
 Created by Bryce Wilson.
 See the license file for the license.
 If you need anything outside of that or